New Zealand Immigration Lawyer Guide: AEWV Process Basics - FinancasPro.com

 Frequently asked questions

-Is AEWV the same as sponsorship
+Is AEWV the same as sponsorship?

 People often use “sponsorship” as a general word for employer-supported visas.
 AEWV has specific steps and requirements, so it is safer to use the official terminology and confirm what applies in your situation using Immigration New Zealand guidance.

-Can I apply without a job offer
+Can I apply without a job offer?

 For many AEWV situations, a job offer is central to the process.
 Requirements can vary, so verify the current instructions on Immigration New Zealand and confirm what the pathway expects.

-How do I verify an employer claim
+How do I verify an employer claim?

 Start by asking for job details in writing and keeping them consistent across documents.
 Where official channels allow verification of employer status, use them.
 If something cannot be publicly verified, focus on documentation quality, consistency signals, and keeping a paper trail.

-Do I need a lawyer or licensed adviser
+Do I need a lawyer or licensed adviser?

 Not always.
 If your documents are clean and the employer’s documentation is clear, you may be able to follow the official guidance yourself.
 Professional support can be valuable when complexity is high, documents are messy, or you want help verifying and responding to requests safely.

-What documents are usually needed
+Which documents are usually needed?

 Exact requirements vary, but many applicants prepare identity documents, a written job offer package, relevant qualifications, work experience evidence where required, and translations when necessary.
 Always confirm the current list with Immigration New Zealand.

-Can requirements change
+Can requirements change?

 Yes.
 Immigration settings and document requirements can change.
 That is why saving dated official guidance and re-checking requirements before submission is a good habit.

-What if a recruiter asks for money
+What if a recruiter asks for money?

 Treat that as a reason to pause and verify.
 Legitimate processes should be transparent and documented.
 Before paying anything, confirm the employer’s written job offer details and verify the legitimacy of who is requesting payment.

-What should I do if job details differ across documents
+What should I do if job details differ across documents?

 Stop and fix the inconsistency.
 Ask the employer to confirm which version is correct and update the other documents to match.
 Submitting mismatched details can create confusion and delays.

-Should I send my passport and certificates early
+Should I send my passport and certificates early?

 Share sensitive documents only when necessary for a specific step and only with trusted parties.
 If you are unsure, ask what the document is needed for, how it will be stored, and whether a redacted version is acceptable for early screening.